chimodo/Snowflake-Generator/README.md

 As the name suggests, this program was designed to generate random snowflake designs, which are displayed on a bitmap image.
 To run this porgram, the user has to type the command **./snow**.
 The program will generate a random design.
 The user can then view the design by opening the bitmap image

+#### Disclaimer
+Please note that I am a beginner and currently in the process of learning and improving my coding skills, so some of the code in this repository may be messy, inefficient, or not follow best practices.
+I am actively working to refine my skills and improve the code over time, so any feedback or suggestions are welcome!

 ### How it works

 ## makeflake